 I recommend staying in or near the old town of Rovinj.

-Hotel Adriatic is a very well-rated boutique hotel in the old town.
+- Hotel Adriatic is a very well-rated boutique hotel in the old town.
 Find out more about the rates.

-It was founded during the prehistoric era and over the course of many centuries, was occupied and destroyed and rebuilt repeatedly.
+Pula was founded during the prehistoric era and, over the course of many centuries, was occupied and destroyed, and rebuilt repeatedly.
 It was favored because of its strategic location within a protected harbor.

 Krka National Park

 Spend half a day (or a day) at Krka National Park.
 It is located in the southern part of Croatia and, similar to Plitvice Lake, has beautiful waterfalls.

 Situated along the Krka River, the national park has a series of seven waterfalls that are scattered throughout the area.
-In the north, there is the Roški Slap, a cascade close to a nature trail and the Krka Monastery, which was created above the catacombs from Roman times.
+There is the Roški Slap in the north, a cascade close to a nature trail, and the Krka Monastery, which was created above the catacombs in Roman times.

-To the south, Skradinski Buk waterfall is surrounded by two watermills.
-You can actually swim in the water here.
+To the south, Skradinski Buk waterfall is surrounded by two watermills – you can actually swim in the water here.